FREQUENTLY ASKED QUESTIONS

 The best way to have a clear understanding of your situation and the next step towards relieving your financial pressure is by calling Brookhuis Law for a free consultation and estimate.
 We will answer all of your questions and begin working for you immediately.
 We serve residents of Cherokee, Clayton, Cobb, DeKalb, Douglas, Fulton, Gwinnett, Henry, Newton, Rockdale Counties.

 CALL OR TEXT (678) 390-8070 or fill out the contact form provided to speak with a knowledgeable and dedicated Georgia bankruptcy lawyer.
 Brookhuis Law offers personalized and sensitive service to those who are in financial distress.

 Serving Metro Atlanta & Surrounding Counties

-Brookhuis Law, LLC is a bankruptcy, family law and general litigation firm serving clients in the metro Atlanta area, Decatur, Clarkston, Lithonia, Stone Mountain, Hampton, Locust Grove, McDonough, Stockbridge, Forest Park, Jonesboro, Lake City, Morrow, Riverdale, Conyers, Covington as well as Cherokee, Clayton, Cobb, DeKalb, Douglas, Fulton, Gwinnett, Henry, Newton, Rockdale and surrounding counties.
+Brookhuis Law, LLC is a bankruptcy firm serving clients in the metro Atlanta area, Decatur, Clarkston, Lithonia, Stone Mountain, Hampton, Locust Grove, McDonough, Stockbridge, Forest Park, Jonesboro, Lake City, Morrow, Riverdale, Conyers, Covington as well as Cherokee, Clayton, Cobb, DeKalb, Douglas, Fulton, Gwinnett, Henry, Newton, Rockdale and surrounding counties.

 125 E. Trinity Pl.